AdaCore/cuda/doc/programming.rst

 boundaries.
 The structure of such types in memory is implementation-dependent, and can vary on many factors.

-GNAT CUDA currently provides a storage model library that allows to allocate uni-dimensional arrays and to copy them back and forth easily.
+GNAT for CUDA currently provides a storage model library that allows to allocate uni-dimensional arrays and to copy them back and forth easily.
 This is done through the generic package ``CUDA_Storage_Models.Malloc_Host_Storage_Model.Arrays`` which can be instantiated with for generic formal parameters: